truchas/truchas/doc/sphinx/tools/RadE/patches/vac.rst

 Namelist Parameters
 -------------------
 The :doc:`PATCHES namelist <patches_namelist>` allows a user to configure the VAC algorithm parameters.
-Although the PATCHES namelist supports nine parameters, only four are used by VAC, and only two of those are unique to VAC.
+Although the PATCHES namelist supports many parameters, only four are used by VAC, and only two of those are unique to VAC.

 The general parameters used by VAC are VERBOSITY_LEVEL and MAX_ANGLE.
 Refer to the :ref:`PATCHES namelist documentation <tools/RadE/patches/patches_namelist:General Parameters>` for more information on those parameters.

-The two parameters unique to VAC are aptly named VAC_MERGE_LEVEL and VAC_SPLIT_PATCH_SIZE.
+The four parameters unique to VAC are all prefixed with *VAC*.
 These have already been discussed, so we'll only touch on them briefly here and link to the previous discussion.

 VAC_MERGE_LEVEL
 +++++++++++++++